 Brighten up Brighton & Hove

-Brighten Up Brighton & Hove campaign reminds cyclists about the law and bike lights in October each year.
-In 2017 in the commute time, over 80% of cyclists had effective lights.
+The Brighten Up Brighton & Hove campaign reminds cyclists about the law and the need for bike lights in October each year.
+In 2017 during commute time, over 80% of cyclists had effective lights.
 We distributed hi-vis/reflective rucksack covers and basic lights to 400 cyclists who were not prepared.
-Over 42% of collisions in the city are because people fail to look/see properly.
-It is vital that you ensure you can be seen easily on the roads.
-This year we're again working with East Sussex Fire and Rescue Service in the city - in October 2019, as well as doing a couple of activities during the year.
+Over 42% of collisions in the city are because people fail to look properly.
+It is vital that you can be seen easily on the roads.
+We're working with East Sussex Fire and Rescue Service again in October 2019, as well as doing some activities during the year.
 Bus drivers highlighted in a recent survey that cyclists without lights/hi-vis in the night was one of their major concerns.

 Exchanging Places - raising awareness of blind spots

 Together we're showing cyclists how they can or can't be seen from bus drivers’ points of view.
 Exchanging Places events are often combined with a week of enforcement beforehand, encouraging cyclists and other road users to minimise their risk on the roads.
-Cyclists can sit in the driver's seat of a bus or truck and discuss with experienced drivers each others point of view.
-See what a cyclist found out here and why the bus company are involved here .
-If you can't make the event the Metropolitan Police have produced this VR video giving you a seat in the cab.
+Cyclists can sit in the driver's seat of a bus or truck and discuss with experienced drivers each others' point of view.
+Watch the videos about what one cyclist learned and bus blind spots.
+If you can't make the event the Metropolitan Police have produced a VR video giving you a seat in the cab.

-Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers are sometimes available.
+Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers will be available.
 Just turn up and find out how to best position yourself for safety around large vehicles.
-We also hope to illustrate the specific difficulties articulated lorry drivers have this year - useful for all road users.
+We also hope to illustrate the specific difficulties articulated lorry drivers have this year which is useful for all road users.